REASON-6G/mATRIC/README.md

 - access5G
 - accessWifi

-If you want to run a spesific configuration of mATRIC you need to modify the docker-compose.yml file accordigly.
+If you want to run a specific configuration of mATRIC you need to modify the docker-compose.yml file accordigly.

 # InfluxDB Configuration